morganbrooks/MDAPy/README.md

 2. Unzip and place the folder in an easy to locate area, like 'Documents'

 3. Download and sign up for Docker.
-- If using a newer computer download and sign up for an account here: https://www.docker.com/
+- If using a newer computer download Docker for free here: https://docs.docker.com/desktop/?_gl=1*ykuao1*_ga*MTM1MjY4NjgxNS4xNzEyNTE2ODY3*_ga_XJWPQMJYHQ*MTcxMjUxNjg2Ny4xLjEuMTcxMjUxNzY2Mi4yMC4wLjA.

-- If using an older computer download and sign up for an account using an older version: https://docs.docker.com/desktop/previous-versions/archive-windows/
+- If using an older computer an older version of Docker must be downloaded, find the one for your computer here: https://docs.docker.com/desktop/previous-versions/archive-windows/

 4. Once docker is downloaded, locate the terminal (Apple) or command prompt (PC)